 When assessing someone for Percocet abuse, it’s important not to solely look for Percocet’s side effects.
 There are a number of other behavioral signals that may be red flags for abuse and addiction to this prescription opiate.

 A major sign of opiate abuse is taking more of the prescription than directed by a physician.
 If someone you love has a prescription but is taking the pills more frequently than seems normal or is taking the drug in excessive doses, he or she may have a problem.

-Taking Percocet in an alternate method is another warning sign.
-For example, if the Percocet is prescribed as a tablet, but the user has begun crushing, chewing, snorting, or injecting the medication, this is a red flag.
+Taking Percocet using an alternate method is another warning sign of abuse.
+For example, if the Percocet is prescribed as a tablet but the user has begun crushing, chewing, snorting, or injecting the medication, this is a red flag.

-Percocet is only available by prescription, so if you notice a loved one “doctor shopping” – or, going to different doctors to obtain multiple pain prescriptions instead of using one doctor who can monitor the overall use of the drug – it could be a sign of trouble.
-Someone struggling with Percocet addiction will forge prescriptions and buy/ trade Percocet to get the drug, as well.
+Percocet is only available by prescription, so if you notice a loved one “doctor shopping”—or going to different doctors to obtain multiple pain prescriptions instead of using one doctor who can monitor use of the drug—it could be a sign of trouble.
+Someone struggling with Percocet addiction will forge prescriptions and buy/trade Percocet to get the drug, as well.

-Opiate drugs like Percocet become less effective when used over a period of time.
-The body develops a tolerance for the drug and needs more of it to achieve the same level of pain relief and/or “high.”
-This propensity for tolerance makes this category of drug a prime candidate for abuse, even by people who start off taking the drug as prescribed.
+Opiate drugs like Percocet become less effective when they’re used over a period of time.
+The body develops a tolerance to the drugs and needs more of them to achieve the same level of pain relief and/or “high.”
+This propensity for tolerance makes this category of drug a prime candidate for abuse, even among people who started off taking a substance as prescribed.